2021 Courses and Schedule

 Each week, rotating guest faculty members present a topic of their choice.
 Lessons cover a wide variety of subjects (from pre-baroque polyphony to the ballets of Stravinsky, to the history of American music), ensuring that students are exposed to depth as well as breadth.

-Students in the Comprehensive Program are automatically enrolled in Music History Seminar.
+Students in the Full-Time or Comprehensive Program are automatically enrolled in Music History Seminar.

 Music Resume & Portfolio Workshop